-I still can't believe it's real but people keep saying that word "leukemia leukemia leukemia" like it's something real.
+I still don’t believe it's real but people keep saying that word "leukemia" like it's something real.
 All I wanted was to never again sit here doing nothing while someone I love spends weeks confined to a hospital room because of a cancer that starts with "L." That seems specific enough, doesn't it?
-I didn't ask for world peace or no more war or hunger or homophobia, I asked for something very very small and very very narrow and only tangentially selfish.
+I didn't ask for world peace or no more war, I asked for something very very small and very very narrow and only tangentially selfish.
 How does this happen?
-What is leukemia?
-How does leukemia develop?
 What does leukemia want?
 How much does it take?

-She sat behind me in German class because our last names started with "G." We laughed at Donald der Ente and Murius der Marsmensch.
+Diana sat behind me in German class because our last names started with "G." We laughed at Donald der Ente and Murius der Marsmensch.
 We laughed at everything.
-She has a loud giggle, a gorgeous smile.
+She has a loud laugh, a gorgeous smile.
 You would call her a beauty and remember her face.
 We made a video once for a class project, translating an episode of "Three's Company" into German.
 She played Chrissy and I was Janet.
 "Oh Jack Jack Jack Jack Jack!" she cried.
-Our German wasn't very good.
+Our German was terrible but we had the best time.

 She introduced me to Cary Grant.

 When we were in college we worked the breakfast shift at Chula Vista in Wisconsin Dells over the summer, far from the happiest place on earth.
 She would leave me notes in the break room, scribbled on her lined green ordering pad, notes that started with "Franklin Z." for no reason at all.
 She called me Franklin and I called her Robert.
 For no reason at all, to this day still.
 It was only a reason to laugh.